Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Introduction

-We address these questions with a systematic study of data ordering in LLM pretraining.
-We train Pythia models (14M--410M parameters) for 300B tokens under three linguistically motivated curricula---Age-of-Acquisition, word frequency, and Verb Variation (VV)---and compare them against Random ordering; for 1B parameters, we compare Random and VV due to compute constraints.
+We test these questions by training Pythia models (14M--410M parameters) for 300B tokens under three linguistically motivated curricula---Age-of-Acquisition, word frequency, and Verb Variation (VV)---and comparing them against Random ordering; for 1B parameters, we compare Random and VV due to compute constraints.
 Beyond aggregate metrics, we analyze learning dynamics in two ways.
 First, we perform latent phase analysis by fitting Hidden Markov Models to training trajectories.
-Second, we track optimization diagnostics: the gradient noise scale~\citep{mccandlish2018empirical}, a measure of gradient signal-to-noise ratio, and singular entropy~\citep{godeysmall}, which quantifies spectral saturation of the output head.
-We summarize the mechanism in Figure~\ref{fig:overview}.
+Second, we track two stability diagnostics.
+The gradient noise scale~\citep{mccandlish2018empirical} measures how noisy stochastic gradients are relative to their signal.
+Singular entropy summarizes the singular-value structure of the language-modeling head and serves as a diagnostic for output-head saturation~\citep{godeysmall}.
+In our late-training regime, the concerning pattern is a sharp increase in this diagnostic under Random ordering; lower values at the same training step indicate that the output head has avoided this saturation-associated spike, not that lower singular entropy is universally desirable.
+Figure~\ref{fig:overview} summarizes the comparison: the same Pile samples are randomly shuffled or sorted by linguistic scores, then analyzed through GNS, output-head spectral saturation, and accuracy.

-Across all orderings, training follows a shared sequence of latent phases.
+For smaller models, training follows a shared sequence of latent phases.
 Curricula mainly change which data appears within each phase.
-The effect is strongest at small scales: for smaller models (14M--70M), Random ordering exhibits higher gradient noise scale; for models up to 160M, it also shows stronger late-training spectral saturation.
-Curricula reduce both effects and can improve accuracy at matched compute.
-At larger scales (410M+), these differences diminish and curriculum gains become marginal.
+The effect is strongest at small scales: Random ordering exhibits higher GNS at 14M--70M and stronger late-training spectral saturation up to 160M.
+The linguistic curricula reduce these diagnostics at matched compute.
+By 410M, the differences narrow.